English breakfast tea is a popular beverage around the globe. In fact, after water, tea is the most-consumed drink worldwide.

 Side Effects of Caffeine

-English breakfast tea contains between 2 and 4 percent of caffeine.
+English breakfast tea contains between 30 mg and 60 mg of caffeine.
 While caffeine does have positive side effects, like better focus and higher activity levels, it can also cause anxiety, dehydration, and dizziness if you drink too much of it.
 However, many consider black tea a healthier alternative to coffee, since it has less caffeine per serving.

 If you’re looking for other teas to try with similar health benefits, but lower risk of caffeine-related effects, consider herbal tea or green tea.
 These teas have little or no caffeine and are thought to be healthier than English breakfast tea and other black teas.